cocoknightcom/CopyPaste/README.md

 CopyPaste was created with cross-tool story development in mind and aims to facilitate extracting content from Twine 2 (including passage titles) for easy use in tools such as Obsidian and LLMs.

 ### News
+- Version 1.4.2 released!
+Logic blocks are now prettier and don't leave unwanted line breaks behind when toggled off.
-- Version 1.3.5 released!
-Logic blocks can now be toggled using the switch at the bottom of the filter menu.
+- Since 1.3.5: Logic blocks can now be toggled using the switch at the bottom of the filter menu.
 - Since 1.2.7: New filter menu added that you can use with any of your tags!
-- Since 1.2.0: Content in parentheses is now excluded (this is aimed at logic blocks).

 ### Features
 - CopyPaste allows you to filter (by tag) the passages to be displayed during proofing.